Jackie Chimhanzi Biography: Husband, Education, Career, Honours & Awards -Pindula, Local Knowledge

 Chimhanzi was appointed together with former Finland Prime Minister Alexander Stubb.

-One Campaign is the brainchild of American musician and humanitarian, Paul David Hewson, known by his stage name Bono.
+One Campaign is the brainchild of Irish musician and humanitarian, Paul David Hewson, known by his stage name Bono.

 She has spoken/chaired panel discussions at eminent Africa-focused fora convened by the African Development Bank, the World Economic Forum Africa, the Rockefeller Foundation, AGRA, Brand Africa, and the New York Forum on Africa.